bipon68/kpi-alumni-frontend/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes and push the branch.
+3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Submit a pull request.
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a Pull Request.

 ## License
 This project is licensed under the [MIT License](LICENSE).